 TRANSPORTATION AND CALGARY’S OLDEST COMMUNITY

-The City is investing in the future and preparing to install the Green Line LRT bridge.
-They are evaluating the potential of the pathway on the east side of the Elbow River.
+They are also evaluating the potential of the pathway on the east side of the Elbow River.
 This area lies between the Bow River and the McDonald Bridge.
 Upgrading and reopening this pathway would enhance accessibility.
 It would also improve connectivity between Inglewood and Ramsay, the future LRT station, and the River Walk.

 When the CPR bypassed land speculators and placed its station west of the fort.
 Many businesses relocated from the east side of the river.
 This effectively moved the settlement to where downtown Calgary sits today.